janjasplan/devops24/examinations/16/README.md

 It is up to you to implement the solution you feel works best.

+**Answer**
+Im my playbook i need to set `gather_facts:` to true aswell as creating two tasks that will gather facts regarding running services and installed packages.
+During the following tasks i use the `ansible.builtin.assert` module and with the argument `that:` i specify which services or packages that we are looking at.
+With the `fail_msg:` and the `success_msg:` argument Ansible will print output depending on what happened in the argument `that:`.

 # BONUS QUESTION

 If you implement these tasks within one or more roles, you will gain enlightenment and additional karma.

+**Answer**
+I create a the role "cis_compliance" with `ansible-galaxy init cis_compliance` and then i copied my playbook under the `tasks` directory next to the `main.yml` file.
+I have to configure the playbook so that the tasks, hosts and playbookname is removed.
+I then import the task into my main.yml file.

 # Resources